 |0||0||0||0||5% Body-weight||5% Body-weight||10% Body-weight||10% Body-weight||15% Body-weight||15% Body-weight|

-Note that athletes on the lighter side (sub 130lbs) will be wise to increase pack weight more aggressively.
+Note that athletes on the lighter side (below 120lbs) will be wise to increase pack weight more aggressively.
 5% of 120 pounds is only 6 pounds, and 20% is only 24 pounds.
-These athletes should add an additional 5% to get to pack weights that train you properly for the reality of a mountaineering backpack.
+These athletes should should carry an additional 3% to get to pack weights that train you properly for the reality of a mountaineering backpack.

-We do not recommend trying to build up to the actual pack weight of your heavy carries on your goal-climb.
+We do not recommend doing your heavy pack carries on your longer hikes.
+We don’t want you doing 4-5 hour hikes with 50lbs.
+It is not necessary.
+You will do some very heavy pack carries on the special muscular endurance workouts.
 Please believe us that this training, in combination with the strength training, will prepare you very well for the heavier packs of your climb.
-The max pack weight we typically recommend for training tops out at 20% of body weight, and this is only for the most fit and well trained mountaineers.
+The max pack weight we typically recommend for aerobic base training hikes tops out at 20-25% of body weight, and this is only for the most fit and well trained mountaineers.

 Periodic easy weeks are also necessary.
-Typically these occur every third week.
+Typically these occur every third or forth week.
 More frequently for the less-training, and less frequently for the well-training

-The third fundamental law of endurance training is modulation.
+Remember the third fundamental law of endurance training?
+It is modulation.
 Modulation simply means that the training load, or overall work you’re doing in training is modulated over time.
 This means the training load must increase according to the first two principles (frequent stimuli whose duration is increased gradually).
 Most commonly we progress training load for 3 weeks in a row.
 Then we prescribe an easy week that is typically 50% of the training volume (time) of the most difficult week in that block of 4 weeks.

-Second is strength training in a weight room.
-Strength is a key component of endurance.
+Strength is a key component of endurance especially endurance where you will be carying a heavy pack for many hours.
 A proper strength program will help you develop into a more durable, more powerful, and more efficient mountaineer capable of moving well over a period of many hours, day after day.
-As with any well-engineered training progression, an endurance-oriented strength regimen starts out fairly general and sharpens into something more specific over time.
+As with any well-planned training progression, an endurance-oriented strength regimen starts out fairly general and sharpens into something more specific over time.
 Ideally it should be geared toward the unique physical demands of mountaineering, stepping carefully up steep mountainsides.

 What Is Strength?